Date: 29th September 2012

 Location: Hitchin, Hertfordshire

-My seventeenth stadium of 2012 was on Saturday 29th September 2012 at Top Field in Hitchen, Hertfordshire.
+My seventeenth ground of 2012 was on Saturday 29th September at Top Field in Hitchen, Hertfordshire.
 The match was Hitchin Town vs. Sittingbourne in the F.A.
 Trophy 1st Qualifying Round.

 Top Field is situated to the west of Hitchin town centre, around 1 mile from Hitchin railway station.
 It has been home to the club since they were formed in 1928 although football has been played at the venue since at least 1871 when Hitchin FC occupied it.